RivValtin/ffxivguide/glossary.md

 ### General Terms

+* Adds - Enemies that enter a boss fight as it is ongoing.
+Typically should be prioritized, but exact priorities vary.
 * Aggro - See Enmity
 * Auto (or Auto-Attack) - A basic attack done at set intervals by both enemies and players.
 The damage will show in floating text without an associated ability name.
 Many weak or basic enemies will only auto-attack and nothing else.
 Many enemies can auto from range, or move fast enough that kiting is not useful, so unless you're sprinting or something don't try to avoid these.
 You do not have to be facing your target to auto-attack.
+* Baited - Describes an attack is targeted at players in a way that can be controlled by the players.
+Usually it targets the furthest person, or the closest person, or in at least one case both.
+It might also be random, but centered on the player, so if everyone baits together you can focus the fire in one spot so that it's easier to dodge.
 * (Boss) Jump - Any time the boss becomes untargetable even though they aren't dead yet.
 * Class - As class in other games, except in FFXIV combat classes are like your junior mode.
 You want to upgrade them to Jobs at level 30, which is really what you'll play in combat.
 * Cleave - Any ability that is meant to deal damage on a single target but can also hit others nearby is a Cleave.
 When a boss cleaves it's typically a forward attack meant to punish non-tanks for being up front.
 So don't be in front!
 If someone asks you to cleave they mean to try to hit multiple enemies that are stacked up.